appcelerator-archive/titanium_mobile_blackberry/README.md

 5) When the simulator starts up in the lower left side of the simulator display is an IP address--please note the number.

+Note: If you are interested in writing Titanium Applications go to "How to Create Titanium Applications using the BlackBerry SDK" section below.
+If you are interested in native BlackBerry development to extend or contribute to the Titanium platform go to "How to Setup and Build the Titanium BlackBerry SDK (Native Platform Drop-In)"

-How to Create Titanium applications using the BlackBerry SDK
+How to Create Titanium Applications using the BlackBerry SDK
 ------------------------------------------------------------

 1) Get the latest Titanium Studio 3.0.0 RC at http://preview.appcelerator.com.